By far the hottest change in this version is the new guest users feature. Read more about it here: guest users

 FileRun was already a fast and lightweight application, but now it got to a different level.

-With up to 40% lower execution time and up to 50% less memory usage, FileRun's core could run on a toaster :) We managed to squeeze tons of logic into less than 100 KB of code that uses less than 1.5 megabytes of ram.
+With up to 40% lower execution time and up to 50% less memory usage, FileRun's core could run on a toaster :) We managed to squeeze a ton of logic into less than 100 KB of code that uses less than 1.5 megabytes of ram.
 Joke aside, it would actually run great for personal use on a Raspberry Pi Zero (a $5 single-board computer).
 But that is not the goal.
 What is important is that it's enabling tens of thousands of users to access FileRun, all at the same time, while keeping hardware costs down.

 This performance increase is also a side-effect of the new core architecture, which will provide better reliability for the file management operations and allow us faster development of error-free functionality.